midoricorp/script/README.md

 ### Regular Expressions
 the right hand operator is a string that can take multiple forms
 * "string" - simple substring match
 * "/regex/options" - regular expression matching.
-Options can be as follows ** i - case insensitive match
+Matched character groups stored in an array in _ .
+Options can be as follows
+** i - case insensitive match
 ** s - dot all .  matches any character, including a line terminator ** m - multiline  the expressions ^ and $ match just after or just before, respectively, a line terminator or the end of the input sequence
+* "/regex/replace/options" - replace everything matched by regex with replace